813.910.8020 Apply Now

 Do Not Finance Closing Costs

-In general, paying the closing costs rather than financing them can lower interest rates.
+Paying closing costs rather than financing them can generally lower interest rates.
 However, many borrowers opt to finance the closing costs.
 No matter how you choose to pay closing costs, know that financing closing costs will probably result in a slightly higher interest rate.

 Shop Interest Rates and Fees

-It is crucial to work with a mortgage broker who shops numerous lending sources to find the best home loan for you.
+Working with a mortgage broker who shops numerous lending sources is crucial to find the best home loan for you.
 Lenders have different interest rates and fees, so it helps to shop around for the best deal.

 Video Transcript: Why did my neighbor get a better mortgage rate?